18F/handbook/docs/09-security/incident-response-plan.md

 *   If so, how severe is it?
 (This will determine how our response proceeds.)
 *   Could the event have been triggered by an [external dependency](contingency-plan.md#external-dependencies)?

-To answer these questions, the IC should form a response team by DM'ing people in Slack.
+To answer these questions, the IC should form a response team using Slack.
 The response team should work to confirm the event and assess its impact.

 If the event turns out to be a false alarm, the IC should update the issue, setting the status to "false alarm", and closing the issue.

 If the event is a valid incident, the team should assess its impact and determine an initial severity following the incident severity guide below.
 (Note that the severity can change over the lifespan of the incident, so it's OK to determine the initial severity fairly quickly.)

-If a security incident is suspected, the IC ensures that system state is captured with disk snapshots, screen captures and any other mechanisms relevant to the system such that post-remedation forensic analysis is supported.
+If a security incident is suspected, the IC ensures that system state is captured with disk snapshots, screen captures and any other mechanisms relevant to the system such that post-remediation forensic analysis is supported.

 Once this is done, the IC should update the issue, noting: